 Members of the Board have a fiduciary duty of care, including a duty of confidentiality.
 In connection with Board service, members may be given or have access to confidential information of the Board or third parties.
 Confidential Information is all information that the Board considers to be confidential or proprietary information of the Board or third-party sources.
 Members will not disclose or permit to be discussed any Confidential Information, and will not appropriate, photocopy, reproduce, or in any fashion replicate any Confidential Information without the prior written consent of the Board Chairperson or Executive Director.
-Disclosure of confidential Information in violation of this policy can cause immediate and substantial damage to the Board or any parties that provided the Confidential Information and agree to not use any Confidential Information for their personal benefit unless authorized in advance in writing by the Board Chairperson.
+Disclosure of confidential Information in violation of this policy can cause immediate and substantial damage to the Board or any parties that provided the Confidential Information to the Board.
+Members will use reasonable efforts to maintain the confidentiality of the Confidential Information and agree to not use any Confidential Information for their personal benefit unless authorized in advance in writing by the Board Chairperson.
 Information about individuals or companies is never to be shared with Board members and should be kept confidential as required in the Act (7 U.S.C.
 7414(i)(4) and Order (7 CFR 1214.72).